Jason5Lee/primes_benchmark/README.md

 8. Update `prime` with `prime + 1`.
 9. goto 4

 The implementation of the algorithm above is basically imperative.
-But for step 4, the predication is implemented in a functional declarative expression intentionally, e.g. `Array.every` method of TypeScript.
+But for step 4, the predication is implemented in a functional declarative expression intentionally, e.g. `Array.every` method for JavaScript.

 ### Result Analysis

-The rest of the program are about measuring the times and analyze them.
-The programming will execute the function for 12 times, checking whether the result is correct, and collecting the times each execution spends.
+The function will be executed for 12 times, checking whether the result is correct, and collecting the times each execution spends.
 There're two indicators: slowest time and average time.
-Note that the average time is the average except the slowest and fastest execution.
+The average time is the average except the slowest and fastest execution.

 ## Suprising Result